CarlDownsOracle/oci-splunk-observability/README.md

          }
     }

-### [Optional] Fine-Grained Control over Mapping Behavior

-You can alternatively configure the Function to map JSON more precisely to fit your needs.
+### Payload Maps

-The Payload Map feature (if enabled) lets you select the keys ` or l-values` you want to pass to Splunk.
+There also is an **optional** feature called a **Payload Map** if you want to pass a subset of  `key=value` pairs to Splunk.
-The assigned values or `r-values` will come from the OCI event records.
-The mapper looks for a `"name" l-value` key in the OCI record.
-If it finds this key anywhere in the record, it will output the` l-value or value` corresponding to that key as the value for `"name"` in the resulting JSON.

-You can customize the Fine-Grained mapper by simply create a JSON modeled on the below default and install it as a Function Application configuration parameter.

-To enable this feature:
-* set `USE_PAYLOAD_MAP` = `True`

-To customize it:
-* set `CUSTOM_PAYLOAD_MAP` = `custom payload map (JSON) you want to use.`
+In this mode, the Function uses a map where the `keys` are the keys that Splunk expects to see and the `values` in the map _are used as **keys** to look up the value in the OCI event payload_ to pass to Splunk.
+If the Function finds a match _anywhere_ in the event (included nested within the JSON), the event payload `value` will be assigned to the Splunk-expected `key` and included it in the transformed output.

-Here is the default the Fine-Grained mapper JSON:
+Here is the default the payload map:

      {
          "fields": {